Saturday, October 30, 2010

 THE BUTTE-AUX-CAILLES ("QUAIL HILLTOP"), SITE OF THE REPRESSION'S WORST FIGHTING

-Elsewhere Versaillais officers spared unreliable troops, but they could not leave so strategic a height under Communard control.
-Government forces were six times more numerous than those of the Communards, but it took four attempts to seize the hill.
+Elsewhere Versaillais officers spared unreliable troops, but they could not leave so strategic a height to the Communards.
+Though government forces were six times more numerous, it took them four attempts to seize the hill.

 -- Lissagary